 A Surgery That Should Not Have Happened

 Long before John was assassinated, his little sister Rosemary suffered a tragedy that can well be blamed on ignorance and possibly ambition.
 Young Rosemary was a bit of trouble for her family.
 She was emotional and ran away from her lodgings at a convent.
 Of course, she was a young woman and had every right to travel where she wanted, but she was seen as mentally retarded by her overachieving family.
-Study of her letters and achievements show that she was more likely of average intelligence.
+Studies of her letters and achievements show that she was more likely of average intelligence.
 Nonetheless, her father had a lobotomy performed on her when she was 23 years old.
 They essentially cut into her brain until she was unable to speak properly.
 She spent the rest of her life in an institution.

 The Kennedys and Airplanes